Chuck Versus the Suburbs

 "Chuck Versus the Suburbs" is the thirteenth episode of the second season of Chuck.
-It originally aired on February 16, 2009.
+It originally aired on NBC on February 16, 2009.
 General Beckman (Bonita Friedericy) sends Chuck Bartowski, Sarah Walker, and John Casey to a Los Angeles suburb on an undercover mission, with Chuck and Sarah posing as a married couple.
 After accidentally obtaining a part of Fulcrum's Intersect data, Chuck discovers that the suburban development is a front for Fulcrum.
 The team is captured by some of their neighbors, including Brad (Andy Richter) and Sylvia (Jenny McCarthy), who test Chuck by uploading their prototype to Chuck's brain.
 Meanwhile, Big Mike is introduced to internet dating by Morgan Grimes, Lester Patel, and Jeff Barnes at the Buy More, which backfires on Morgan.

 Plot

 Main plot

 General Beckman (Bonita Friedericy) and John Casey provide Chuck Bartowski and Sarah Walker with their next mission: to infiltrate the suburbs of Los Angeles to locate a sleeper cell that left a former agent, Yeager (Darren Keefe), debilitated.
 For the mission, Chuck and Sarah will pose as a married couple living in the Meadow's Branch suburban cul-de-sac.

 Chuck drives to his new driveway and enters his home to find CIA-manufactured photographs of his life, including his and Sarah's wedding pictures and vacation pictures.
 He even has a dog.
 Chuck finds Sarah in the kitchen, making potato salad, having invited the neighbors for a barbecue, during which Sylvia Arculin (Jenny McCarthy) develops an attraction to Chuck.
 Afterward, Casey finds a bug in the appetizers brought by one of the neighbors.
 Casey identifies it as belonging to the government, but Chuck flashes and learns that it was stolen by Fulcrum from a CIA substation in Omaha, Nebraska in 2006.

 Chuck wakes up the next morning to find that Sarah has cooked him breakfast and prepared his travel coffee, even giving him a grocery list, demonstrating her enjoyment of the mission.
-Meanwhile, Casey discovers that Sylvia's husband Cliff Arculin (Brian Thompson) has purchased specialty cabling to break into secure government websites.
+Meanwhile, Casey discovers that Sylvia's husband, Cliff Arculin (Brian Thompson) has purchased specialty cabling to break into secure government websites.
 Cliff is identified as Cliff Siljak, a former CIA agent.
 Chuck is assigned to approach Cliff by pretending to begin an affair with Sylvia.

 Sylvia brings Chuck upstairs into her bedroom, removes his pants, and handcuffs him to the bed.
 Chuck delays by asking her for Scotch whisky.
 Chuck manages to unlock the cuffs and find Cliff's cabling, which is attached to a computer.
 The computer requests a password, which Chuck deduces is "salamander."
 After he enters the password, Chuck unknowingly uploads a fraction of a prototype of the Fulcrum Intersect, incapacitating him.